PANTHEONtech/triemap/README.md

 ## Usage
 Usage of this library is very simple.
-Simply import the class com.romix.scala.collection.concurrent.TrieMap and use it as a usual Map.
+Simply import the class tech.pantheon.triemap.TrieMap and use it as a usual Map.

-    import com.romix.scala.collection.concurrent.TrieMap;
+    import tech.pantheon.triemap.TrieMap;

-    Map myMap = new TrieMap <Object, Object> ();
+    Map<String, String> myMap = TrieMap.create();
     myMap.put("key", "value");

 ## Building the library